justin-gallant/Nutrition-Calculator/README.md

-# My Personal Project - Dietary Tracker
+# My Personal Project - Dietary Calculator

 ## Phase 0 - Project Proposal:

 ### Proposal:

-I want to propose a **Dietary Tracking Tool**.
+I want to propose a **Dietary Guiding Tool**.
-This can be used to track calories, protein, carbohydrates, and more.
+This can be used to help a person determine how much calories, protein, and carbohydrates they need.
-There will be multi-profile functionality so that a person can select which diet they follow and set their goals accordingly.
+There will be multi-diet functionality so that a person can select which diet they follow and set their goals accordingly.
-There will also be the option for a different user to log in.

 ### User Story 1 - Basic Functionality:
-- As a user, I want to be able to modify my goals and my progress
+- As a user, I want to be able to modify my goals
-- As a user, I want to be able to track the big three nutrients essential for basic dieting
+- As a user, I want to be able to get information about the big three nutrients essential for basic dieting
 - As a user, I want to be able to add or remove different nutritional profiles for different goals (diets)
 - As a user, I want the app to calculate the dietary requirements for my goal
-- As a user, I want to be able to see my previous tracking period's results
+- As a user, I want to create a custom diet (for an advanced user)

 ## Phase 1 - ...: